 The environmental impact of Flagstaff's altitude is profound.
 The cooler temperatures and higher precipitation levels support a diverse range of ecosystems, from dense coniferous forests to alpine meadows.
 These ecosystems are home to a variety of plant and animal species adapted to the specific conditions of the high-altitude environment.

-However, the altitude also makes these ecosystems more vulnerable to climate change.
+That said, the altitude also makes these ecosystems more vulnerable to climate change.
 Rising temperatures and changes in precipitation patterns can have significant impacts on the distribution and health of forests, as well as the availability of water resources.
 Understanding these environmental challenges is essential for developing sustainable management practices that can protect the unique biodiversity of the Flagstaff region.

 Astronomical Advantages

 One of the most significant benefits of Flagstaff's altitude is its suitability for astronomical observations.
-The thinner atmosphere at higher elevations reduces the amount of atmospheric distortion, allowing for clearer and more detailed views of the night sky.
+Still, the thinner atmosphere at higher elevations reduces the amount of atmospheric distortion, allowing for clearer and more detailed views of the night sky.
 This advantage led to the establishment of the Lowell Observatory in Flagstaff in 1894, which has played a crucial role in the history of astronomy.

 Trends and Latest Developments